cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 In CockroachDB, every transaction starts and commits at a timestamp assigned by a CockroachDB node that a client is connected to, called a gateway node.
 When choosing this timestamp the gateway node does not rely on synchronization with any other CockroachDB node.
 The gateway node uses its current time to assign a timestamp to each tuple written by this transaction.

 CockroachDB uses multi-version concurrency control (MVCC) - it stores multiple value versions for each tuple, ordered by timestamp.
-A reader generally returns the latest tuple with a timestamp earlier than the reader's timestamp and can could ignore tuples with higher timestamps.
+A reader generally returns the latest tuple with a timestamp earlier than the reader's timestamp and ignores tuples with higher timestamps.
 This is when a potential clock skew needs to be considered.

 If a reader's timestamp is assigned by a CockroachDB node with a clock that is behind, it might encounter tuples with higher timestamps that were, in fact, committed before the reader's transaction but their timestamps were assigned by a clock that is ahead.